david-a-siegel/MPRAudit/README.md

 6,6,,,2,

+Finally, for CRISPR screens and other assays where only RNA counts are obtained and no DNA counts, the input file should have 2 columns (and you must use -CRISPR_log_flag, either True or False to tell MPRAudit whether to compare the raw counts or log counts):

+(1) RNA_counts, (2) sequence_indicator

 By default, MPRAudit assumes the files are CSVs (comma-separated), but other delimiters can be used by passing the -sep flag.
 We don't recommend using white space (tabs/spaces) because columns may be of unequal length and it might be beneficial to be able to observe missing data.